kenmoini/kemo.labs/content/post/status.md

 ### Planned Outages

-In case there are issues that need more than a few minutes of interuption to resolve, they will be planned and listed here:
+In case there are issues that need more than a few minutes of interuption to resolve, they will be planned and listed here.

-- **April 13th** - Core OpenShift Cluster redeployment on OCP 4.7

 ### Current Outages